Adversarial Concept Distillation for One-Step Diffusion Personalization: Experiments

-\minisection{Echoing Stage.} In Table~\ref{tab:ablation_backbone_and_echo}, we compare the student and teacher performance after the \textit{echoing} stage.
+\minisection{Collaborative Learning Stage.} In Table~\ref{tab:ablation_backbone_and_echo}, we compare the student and teacher performance after the collaborative learning stage.
 The teacher model exhibits significant improvements in CLIP-I and DINO scores, while CLIP-T scores experience a slight decline.
-These results suggest that the student’s output can effectively enhance the performance of both teacher and student models, particularly in terms of identity and visual similarity.
-Qualitative examples in Fig.~\ref{fig:ablation_study}-(d) further support this observation: when the teacher model struggles to learn certain concepts, leveraging the student’s output as an additional supervisory signal enables the teacher to better capture and reproduce those challenging concepts.
+These results suggest that \textit{the student’s output can effectively enhance the performance of both teacher and student models, particularly in terms of identity and visual similarity.} Qualitative examples in Fig.~\ref{fig:ablation_study}-(d) further support this \textbf{observation}: {when the teacher model struggles to learn certain concepts, leveraging the student’s output as an additional supervisory signal enables the teacher to better capture and reproduce those challenging concepts.} This observation is also consistent with our theoretical analysis presented in \cref{subsubsec:echoing}.